bradbell/cppad_py/sphinx/test_out/begin_cmd.rst

 The parent section is a child
 of the section that included this file using a :ref:`child command<child_cmd>`.

-If there is no parent comamnd in an input file, all the sections in the file are children of the section that included this file using a :ref:`child command<child_cmd>`.
+If there is no parent command in an input file, all the sections in the file are children of the section that included this file using a :ref:`child command<child_cmd>`.